 I also figured I will try something different as a style of writing.
 This post will be a list of few short ideas instead of a long article about something.
 Let me know in the comments below if you would like to read more posts like this one in the future : )

 I think that for whatever reason solid elements are completely overused!
 This is especially true with elements made of thin walls where shell/plate elements are simply better.

 I think this comes with the fact that a lot of analysts associate solid (especially brick) mesh with “quality”.

-Unfortunately, this is not always the case, and in most of the thin plate models, 2D elements will give much better results, with much smaller node count (or DOF count if you prefer this metric).
+Unfortunately, this is not always the case, and in most of the thin plate models, 2D elements will give much better results, with a much smaller node count (or DOF count if you prefer this metric).

 I get the feeling that often people either ignore mesh refinement altogether or go absolutely crazy with it!
 The trick is to increase the number of elements where stress changes rapidly.
 Where stress is more or less constant big elements are ok.

-Of course, this is not the only metric, as a phenomenon like buckling can easily happen in constant stress zones and require “reasonable” mesh to catch them.
+Of course, this is not the only metric, as a phenomenon like buckling can easily happen in constant stress zones and require a “reasonable” mesh to catch them.